-This Japanese chicken salad is made with a perfectly tender and juicy chicken breast served over fresh salad vegetables, boiled eggs and my special homemade Japanese dressing.
+This Japanese chicken salad is made with a perfectly tender and juicy chicken breast served over fresh salad vegetables, boiled eggs and drizzled with my special homemade Japanese dressing.
 It’s extremely easy to make a packed with nutrients!

-Japanese Chicken Salad?
+What is Japanese Chicken Salad?

-When it comes to Japanese chicken salad, I have to be honest and say that it doesn't really exist.
+Japanese chicken salad is exactly what is says on the tin, a simple salad made with chicken and vegetables with some Japanese element added.
+However, to tell you the truth, “Japanese Chicken Salad” is technically not a real dish.
 Sure, there are tonnes of chicken dishes that we eat with salad, but the term “chicken salad” is not really used in Japan.

-However, today I will be showing you how to make a Japanese style chicken salad specifically with an ingredient we call “salad chicken”.
+To make the salad “Japanese”, we need to cook the chicken using Japanese methods and add a Japanese salad dressing we call “wafu dressing” (和風ドレシング).
+Today I will be showing you how to make a Japanese style chicken salad specifically with an ingredient we call “salad chicken”.
 It’s simple, nutritious and easy to make too!

 What is “Salad Chicken”?